Daniel Bryan (Virginia politician): Career

 Shortly after his service in the Senate of Virginia ended, he began publishing his poetry in periodicals, often anonymously using only his initials, and also began publishing them in short books.
 The 1820s yielded the most poetry from him of any decade of his life.
 Notable works included the 1826 works The Lay of Gratitude (1826), a tribute he wrote to the Marquis de Lafayette, and The Appeal for Suffering Genius, which called for support to be given to suffering artists.
 Throughout his career as a poet, his style remained consistent, and his works espoused strong nationalism, as well as vocalized support for reform causes such as temperance, the education of women, and the movement to end dueling.
+His poetry was of the neoclassical genre.

+Bryan married Rebecca Davenport on October 15, 1815, but she died the following year, widowing Bryan.
+On April 8, 1818, Bryan married Mary Thomas Barbour, who became Mary Thomas Bryan.
+She was a member of the esteemed Barbour family Marrying into the esteemed Barbour family, Bryan's new brothers-in-law were James Barbour and Philip P. Barbour, and his new father-in-law was Thomas Barbour.

 In the 1820s, he also garnered a reputation as a talented orator.
 He sometimes delivered speeches in verse.

+In approximately 1852, Bryan was widowed again when Mary Thomas Barbour died.

 In 1853, Bryan resigned as postmaster in order to take a job in the United States Department of the Treasury's library.

-During the American Civil War, he opposed secession, remained a strong unionist, but continued living in Virginia.
+During the American Civil War, he opposed secession, and remained a strong unionist, but continued living in Virginia.
+Two daughters (Mary Caroline Bryan Wylie and Mariana Bryan Lathrop) moved to Pennsylvania for safety.
+Mariana's husband and family moved with, while Mary Caroline's husband took refuge in Washington, D.C.

 Personal life

 He married Rebecca Davenport on October 15, 1815, but she died the following year, widowing Bryan.

 On April 8, 1818, Bryan married Mary Thomas Barbour, who became Mary Thomas Bryan.
-Marrying into the esteemed Barbour family, Bryan's new brothers-in-law were James Barbour and Philip P. Barbour, and his new father-in-law was Thomas Barbour.
+His wife was a member of the esteemed Barbour family.
+She died circa 1852.